mi544/mood-music/README.md

 * Complete, accurate, full and best in the industry lyrics, parsed right from [Genius.com](https://genius.com/) (careful, they're still hot!)
 * Never get lost in the list (enough of getting lost!) - currently playing song is always highlighted in the list so you never lose it
 * Songs you already listened to are indicated are grayed out, so you always know what to listen to next!
 * Don't like the song?
-Change the whole list in a matter of seconds.
+Change the whole list of recommendations in a matter of seconds.
+* Verbose logging in the console

 # Authors